ShaneYu/react-island-prime-restaurant/README.md

 To get started, clone this repository and execute the command `npm ci` to install all of the require dependencies.

-It is recommended that you use VSCode, however you can use any IDE you desire;
+It is recommended that you use [VSCode](https://code.visualstudio.com), however you can use any IDE you desire;
 if you use VSCode you will benefit from configured settings, debugging and recommended extensions.

-### VSCode
+### Visual Studio Code

 If you've decided to use VSCode as your IDE, it is highly recommended that you install the workspace recommended extensions as these and the workspace settings have been configured to aid with development but adding linting and automatic formatting on save.

-This will help prevent accidental missing semi-colons or bad indentation etc. Please note that it will **NOT** fix everything for you, but it will highlight any and all problems for quicker feedback.
+Automatic formating and linting will help prevent accidental missing semi-colons or bad indentation etc.<br />
+Please note that it will **NOT** fix everything for you, but it will highlight any and all problems for quicker feedback.

 #### Debugging Application